A Belloo Production

 “Matt Scholten has been working for over two and a half years on a theatre project that tells the true story of my family and my home community of Biloela.
 Matt has the permission and support of my family and the people of Biloela who have supported us and helped us receive permanent visas to remain in Australia.
 I have fully supported Matt and Katherine’s work so far and hope that they will be able to keep working on the project and wish them every success.” - Priya Nadesalingam

-From February 19 to 28, Belloo and the creative team spent eight inspiring days in the studio at Shake & Stir Theatre, collaborating with talented artists including Leah Vandenberg, Matt Domingo, Janaki Gerard, Zoe Houghton, Hsiao-Ling Tang, Michael Tuahine, Jessica Veurman, Guy Webster, Esther Elder, and Kathryn Kelly.
+• From February 19 to 28, Belloo and the creative team spent eight inspiring days in the studio at Shake & Stir Theatre, collaborating with talented artists including Leah Vandenberg, Matt Domingo, Janaki Gerard, Zoe Houghton, Hsiao-Ling Tang, Michael Tuahine, Jessica Veurman, Guy Webster, Esther Elder, and Kathryn Kelly.
 After this intensive studio period, we traveled to Biloela, joined by Peter Cossar, Shaun Charles, and the project’s originator, Matt Scholten.
-From February 29 to March 3, we hosted a well-received gathering in Biloela, culminating in a rehearsed reading at the Anzac Club on March 2.
+From 29 February to 3 March, we hosted a well-received gathering in Biloela, culminating in a rehearsed reading at the Anzac Club on 2 March.

 In Biloela, we had the honour of sharing our work-in-progress with Priya, Nades, Simone, Angela, Bronwyn, and the Bring Priya, Nades, and Their Girls Home to Biloela community.
 We are profoundly grateful for the warm welcome and the insightful conversations that emerged.

-HAVEN: HOME TO BILO (working title) had its third public reading at Queensland Theatre and the Biloela WOW Festival.
+• HAVEN: Home to Bilo (working title) had its third public reading at Queensland Theatre and the Biloela WOW Festival.

 Writer & Co-Creator Katherine Lyall-Watson